0xBad-1337/Wargames-writeups/README.md

 http://pwnable.kr/# \
 https://crackmes.one/ \

-if you don't find a explain.md it means that solution is easily explained and I added it as comments in the solve script
+if you don't find an explain.md it means that solution is easily explained and I added it as comments in the solve script